Nasdaq OMX lowers clearing fees, expands eligible collateral

-LONDON Transatlantic exchange operator Nasdaq OMX (NDAQ.O) has lowered clearing fees and expanded the list of assets that can be used as collateral at its Nordic clearing house after the business was authorized under new European Union rules.
+LONDON, April 30 Transatlantic exchange operator Nasdaq OMX has lowered clearing fees and expanded the list of assets that can be used as collateral at its Nordic clearing house after the business was authorised under new European Union rules.

-The changes signal an attempt to challenge LCH.Clearnet, the clearing house majority-owned by the London Stock Exchange (LSE.L) which is the leading clearing house for interest rate swaps but has yet to be authorized by the EU.
+The changes signal an attempt to challenge LCH.Clearnet, the clearing house majority-owned by the London Stock Exchange which is the leading clearing house for interest rate swaps but has yet to be authorised by the EU.

-Deutsche Boerse's DB1Gn.De Eurex Clearing received the green light from European regulators earlier this month.
+Deutsche Boerse's Eurex Clearing received the green light from European regulators earlier this month.

 Global regulators decided after the 2007-09 financial crisis that derivatives such as interest rate swaps and credit default swaps, previously bought and sold through dealers, should be traded on electronic platforms, centrally cleared and recorded, in the interest of improved clarity and reducing risk.